Structures of group-15 elemental solids from an effective boundary theory: Discussion

 The trivalent network model provides a framework to explain the A7, A17 and cubic gauche structures seen in pnictogen solids.
 It can also be adapted to explain the layered structures of antimonene, black phospherene and the proposed square-octagon layer.
 The proposed cubic molecule, N$_8$, may also derive from a phase of the trivalent network model.
 There are a few other structures of group-15 elemental solids that are not captured by the trivalent network model.
 For example, nitrogen forms two-dimensional polymeric structures that cannot be described as deformations of a cubic structure\cite{Ma2009}.
 Network models may be able to describe these structures by starting from idealized structures other than the simple cubic lattice.

 The trivalent network model has a configuration space that grows exponentially with surface area, rather than volume, as shown in Eq.~\eqref{eq.N_c}.
 This feature is shared by models proposed in the context of fractonic particles, where the ground state degeneracy grows in a sub-extensive fashion\cite{Slagle2017,Nandkishore2019,Gromov2024}.
 In fact, a valence-cube-solid model, similar to the breathing cube structure of Fig.~\ref{fig.BreathingCubes}, has been proposed as a host for fractonic excitations\cite{You2020}.
 Hole doping can produce divalent defects (with two dimers rather than three).
 Such defects, in isolation, are immobile as they cannot move without violating constraints elsewhere.
 However, if four such defects are placed on a square face, this arrangement can move perpendicular to the plane of the square.
 Similar arguments hold in other phases of the trivalent network model.
 For example, Fig.~\ref{fig.Impurities}(b) depicts a point-like defect in the A7 structure.
 This defect can easily move in one direction (by shifting one or more red dimers), but not along others.
 Our results suggest that fractonic excitations can be realized in group-15 elemental solids.
-This could make fractons accessible to solid-state probes, e.g,. to transport measurements to study conductivity anisotropy.
+This could make fractons accessible to solid-state probes, e.g,. to transport measurements such as conductivity anisotropy.

 Within our effective boundary theory, structures such as A7, A17 and cubic gauche are found in distinct parameter regimes.
 An exciting future direction is to determine the parameters of the boundary theory ($J_1$ and $J_2$) from microscopic considerations.
-This could explain why a given material takes on certain structures, but not others.
-It could also clarify the role of pressure and temperature which serve as macroscopic tuning parameters\cite{Laniel2020,Ji2020,Li2018}.
+They will receive contributions from Coulomb interactions as well as the mechanical energy cost of inducing distortions.
+Microscopic estimates could explain why a given material takes on certain structures, but not others.
+It could also clarify the role of pressure and temperature which serve as macroscopic tuning parameters\cite{Hogan2021,Laniel2020,Ji2020,Li2018}.
 A microscopic approach may also suggest relevant corrections to our minimal model.
-For example, within our model, the cubic gauche structure is degenerate with the square-octagon structure of Fig.~\ref{fig.Stripes}(d,f).
+For example, within our model, the cubic gauche structure is degenerate with the square-octagon structure of Figs.~\ref{fig.Stripes}(d,f).
 Nitrogen is known to exhibit the former structure, but not the latter.
 This indicates that further corrections, possibly multi-dimer interactions, disfavour four-dimer rings.

 \acknowledgments We thank Han Yan for helpful discussions.
 This work was supported by National Sciences and Engineering Research Council of Canada (NSERC) through Discovery Grant 2022-05240.
 RG thanks the Office of Global Engagement, IIT Madras for hospitality and support.